jeshuaerickson/holidayhack2020/README.md

                     opacity: 1
 ~~~

-- Step 5: Didn't think I was getting anything with this, but I just needed to view the rreponse in Burp.
+- Step 5: Didn't think I was getting anything with this, but I just needed to view the reponse in Burp.

 ~~~
 https://tag-generator.kringlecastle.com/image?id=../etc/passwd